Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Use baby gates - separate yourself when you need a break.
 The puppy can't bite you if they can't reach you.

 Enforce naps - overtired puppies bite more.
-Puppies need 18-20 hours of sleep per day.
-If your puppy has been awake for more than 60-90 minutes, they need a nap.
+Puppies need 18-20 hours of sleep per day; if your puppy has been awake for more than 60-90 minutes, they need a nap.
 Crate them, cover the crate, let them crash.
-Most "behavioural problems" in puppies are just tiredness.
+Most "behavioural problems" in puppies are just tiredness and although ‘enforced naps’ sound a bit harsh, they’re usually the kindest thing you can do.

 Appropriate outlets